|

 never knew her orange.

-Worse still, never knew she had tricked him,
+Worse still, never knew she had tricked

 and she cried,